MostafaKanj/DATA501/README.md

 In order to generate these graphs, follow the steps:
 1) download dataset (same dataset used for the geospatial map)
 2) EDA 1-5 file, for example, contains the code used to generate graphs 1 through 5.
 Download the Python code and run it
+3) The same can be done in order to generate the rest of the graphs